On the spectral flow for paths of essentially hyperbolic bounded operators on Banach spaces: Introduction

-We prove in Theorem~5.6 that for a large class of path, which are essentially hyperbolic and \textsl{essentially splitting} (cf. \cite{AM03}), the equality
+In \S\ref{Five}, we extend the definition of spectral flow for a path $ A_t\in e\mathcal{H}(E) $ on $ \mathbb{R} $ with hyperbolic limits at $ \pm\infty $.
+We prove in Theorem~\ref{thm:final} that for a large class of paths, which are essentially hyperbolic, with hyperbolic limits, and \textsl{essentially splitting} (cf. \cite{AM03}), the equality

 holds.
 The equality above applies, for instance, in the special case where $ A $ is a continuous, compact perturbation of a path of hyperbolic operators with some boundary conditions (check \cite[Theorem~E]{AM03}).
-That confirms the guess of A.~Abbondandolo and P.~Majer in \S7 of \cite{AM03} that for these paths the equality above hold. .4em We remark that our work deals with \textsl{bounded} operators.
-The differential operator $ F_A $ arises naturally from the linearization of a vector field $ \xi\in C\sp 1 (E,E) $ on a solution $ v'(t) = \xi(v(t)) $, such that the endpoints are zeroes of $ \xi $ and $ A(t) = D\xi(v(t)) $.
+Our theorem confirms the guess of A.~Abbondandolo and P.~Majer in \S7 of \cite{AM03} that for these paths, the equality above holds. .4em We remark that our work deals with \textsl{bounded} operators.
+The differential operator $ F_A $ arises naturally from the linearisation of a vector field $ \xi\in C\sp 1 (E,E) $ on a solution $ v'(t) = \xi(v(t)) $, such that the endpoints are zeroes of $ \xi $ and $ A(t) = D\xi(v(t)) $.
 If $ F_A $ is Fredholm and surjective (and the zeroes are hyperbolic), then the set

 is a sub-manifold of dimension $ \ind(F_A) $.
-That constitutes a landmark for the study of the Morse theory on Banach manifolds, as in \cite{AM07}.
+This constitutes a landmark for the study of the Morse theory on Banach manifolds, as in \cite{AM06}.
 A proof of this can be found in \cite[\S8]{AM03}.
-If $ A $ fulfills the hypotheses of Theorem~\ref{thm:final}, $ \Sf(A) $ determines $ \ind(F_A) $. .4em The spectral flow also provides naturally an index for 1-periodic solutions of $ u' (t) = X(u(t)) $.
+If $ A $ fulfils the hypotheses of Theorem~\ref{thm:final}, then $ \Sf(A) $ determines the dimension of the manifold. .4em The spectral flow also provides an index for 1-periodic solutions of $ u' (t) = X(u(t)) $.
 If $ DX(u_t) $ is essentially hyperbolic, then $ \mathrm{index}_X (u) = \Sf(DX (u_t)) $.
-Thus, in order to define a Morse complex, the question whether there are loops with non-trivial spectral flow becames relevant.

-I wish to thank my advisors, Prof. A.~Abbondandolo and P.~Majer the aid and helpful suggestions they gave to me.
+Thus, in order to have a good Morse theory for periodic solutions, the question whether there are loops with non-trivial spectral flow becomes relevant. .4em \textsc{Acknowledgements}.
+I would like to thank Prof.~Alberto~Abbondandolo and Prof.~Pietro~Majer for their aid and suggestions, the referees for their careful reading and for pointing out to me the papers of Yiming~Long and Zhu~Chaofeng.
+I also thank my parents and my sister for always supporting me.